wenjietseng/wjt-website-archived/experiments.md

 - index finger length (from the MCP joint to the fingertip)

 ### B.5 Reposition yourself using thumb-pinky pinch
-At the beginning of entering VR, right before entering user number, please use the thumb-pinky pinch to reposition yourself.
+At the beginning of entering VR, right before entering user number, please use the thumb-pinky pinch on you left hand to reposition yourself.

 <img width="560" src="https://wenjietseng.github.io/images/reposition.png">

 ### B.6 Adjust your body dimensions in VR
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vdy5CAuR06o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Next, you need to adjust the body dimensions to what you just measured.
 Remember to check if you can reach all the targets.
 If you cannot reach all targets, please reduce the arm span a little bit and try again.
 The last slider will adjust the width between to shoulder joint of the arm.
-Try to adjust the width if the arm does not align well.
+Try to adjust the width of your shoulder to align the end point of the upper arm to your shoudler.

 ### B.7 Tasks
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_mWjunNRBuA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-1. Touch the white cube in front of you with the red pointer on your virtual hand.
+1. After the countdown, touch the white cube in front of you with the red pointer on your virtual hand.
 Both hands are allow to do so.
 2. Two spheres turn green.
 Check where they are.
 3. Choose one of your arm to touch one of the green sphere.
-The order of green sphere doesn't matter.
+The order of green spheres doesn't matter.
-4. Once you touch the first green sphere with red pointer, for example, with your left virtual arm, the green sphere you touched turns into blue, and the task starts.
+4. Once you touch the first green sphere with the red pointer, for example, with your left virtual arm, the green sphere you touched turns into blue, and the task starts.
 5. Use the same red pointer that you touched with the first green sphere to touch the other green sphere.
-5. You have to use the SAME arm (pointer) for both green spheres.
-A beep sound occurs when the task completes successfully.
-Passing through other blue spheres does not count as error, but using wrong arm (pointer) will.
+6. You have to use the SAME arm (pointer) for both green spheres.
+A beep sound occurs when the task completed successfully.
+Passing through other blue spheres does not count as an error, but using wrong arm (pointer) will.
-6. For each condition, there is a practicing phase.
-Get 10 succeed tasks in practicing.
+7. For each condition, there is a practicing phase.
+Get 10 succeed tasks in practicing then you are ready to go.
 You can also practice the task until you feel completely comfortable with the technique.
-7. Touch the red cube to end practicing and start the formal study.
+8. Touch the red cube to end practicing and start the formal study.

 ### B.8 Questionnaire
-After finishing one technique (one mapping with two layouts), there would be a questionnaire.
-Please fill them up as shown in the video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HBYe3ZpFeok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+After finishing one technique, there would be a questionnaire.
+Please fill them up as shown in the video.

 ### B.9 End!
 Send the data back
 - There are three files in this directory of your Quest.